 Efir’s space segment consists of a single 1U CubeSat placed in Low Earth Orbit (LEO) at an altitude of 400 kilometers and an inclination of 51.6 degrees.
-With this orbit, Efir will stay in LEO for a little more than a year, overflying southern Europe, most of Asia, all of Africa, all but the extreme southern tip of South America, all of Australia and most of North America.
+With this orbit, Efir will stay in LEO for a little more than a year, overflying southern Europe, most of Asia, all of Africa and Australia, all but the extreme southern tip of South America and most of North America.

 Sofia, preferably a university campus site, allowing easy access for both Initiative operators and student trainees and good infrastructural availability.

 Plana region, where Bulgaria’s principal satellite communications facility is currently located.
-The region is surrounded by low mountains, which isolate it from stray emissions from cities, while having the least rainfall in the country and generally in an excellent location to send and receive satellite transmissions.
+Surrounded by low mountains, Plana is isolated from stray emissions and radio interference from cities, while having the least rainfall in the country.
+It is generally an excellent location to send and receive satellite transmissions.

 Kondofrey, a small village some 60 km southwest of Sofia.
 Kondofrey bears the same geographic benefits as Plana, however it was a secondary location for the satellite communications center and thus it never hosted a large installation.